CCMHS NEWS

 HAVE ANOTHER GLASS OF WINE

-well for a few days then its back to the grindstone to prepare the booklets before the June 30th 2006 deadline we this project comes to an end.
+The authors and their long suffering wives can relax at last, well for a few days then its back to the grindstone to prepare the booklets before the June 30th 2006 deadline when this project comes to an end.

 WE WOULD LIKE TO TAKE THIS OPPORTUNITY TO THANK EVERYONE WHO VISITED THE RE-UNION & PURCHASED A BOOK OVER THE LAST TWO DAYS AND WISH YOU ALL HAPPY READING.